GoogleCloudPlatform/dialogflow-integrations/Telegram/README.md

 - Set up a [bot account](https://core.telegram.org/bots#6-botfather).
     - Copy the Token string provided and paste it into the veriable __TELEGRAM_TOKEN__ in __server.js__ file.
 - Uncomment and fill in the variables on the top of the __server.js__ file.
-- In your local terminal type and run "npm install @google-cloud/dialogflow-cx".

 ### Deploying the Integration Using Cloud Run